Contact us at email@example.com or browse the topics below to find what you're looking for.

 We currently provide services for students in grades K-8.

 We offer mixed-grade pods so every student doesn't need to be the same age or in the same grade.
-Since there are just a few students in each pod, the teacher will be able to dedicate individual attention to teach student.
+Since there are just a few students in each pod, the teacher will be able to dedicate individual attention to each student.
 For many group based activities, students of different ages or grade levels can all participate.
 Other times, the teacher will differentiate the learning material.

 Yes, the minimum commitment is for one semester.